duggabe/gr-RTTY-basics/README.md

 ### Loop-back test

-If you connect the audio output of the transmitter to the audio input of the receiver using a patch cable, you can perform a loop-back test.
+Using `RTTY_vco`, if you connect the audio output of the transmitter to the audio input of the receiver using a patch cable, you can perform a loop-back test.
 Whatever you type in the gr-webserver screen will be displayed as received, preceeded by a less-than sign, in all capital letters.
 There will be a delay in the response.